joviwyel/MovieDB/README.md

    * [UpdateSecurePassword](src/UpdateSecurePassword.java)

    #### Explain how Connection Pooling is utilized in the Fabflix code.

-   By using Connection Pooling we can reduce the time it takes by making a more secure connection.
+   * By using Connection Pooling we can reduce the time it takes by making a more secure connection.
 And all the information are stored in context.xml.
 By allocating set of connections in our `context.xml` we define our datasource with connection pooling.
 When we try to get connections, it takes a connection from the pool that is pre-created and does not need to be established again.
 After the connection is finished, we call `close()`, which does not close the connection but returned to the pool for future use.

    #### Explain how Connection Pooling works with two backend SQL.
+   * For different backend database, create different connection pool which are master and slave.
+Depends on its purpose of connection, use different database.
+For read and write will use the master, the slave one for read only.

 # Master/Slave